mfaramarzi/MAX.F_Portfolio/README.md

 ### Major Project :
 [**1.
 Using NLP and DNN to conduct a sentiment analysis on Covid 19-tweets**](https://github.com/mfaramarzi/CSC461_Machine-Learning/tree/main/NLP-Tweets)

+* A language model pretrained on wikitext was used in the transfer learning to finetune that and generate a language model customized for tweet text.
+* Using the customized language model a classifier model was trained on sentiment-labeled general tweets.

 <p align="center">
   <img src="https://github.com/mfaramarzi/CSC461_Machine-Learning/blob/main/NLP-Tweets/images/NLP2.png" />
 </p>

+Figure below shows number of Covid vaccination tweets versus date, seperated by their sentiment (Nuetral, Possitive and Negative).

 <p align="center">
   <img src="https://github.com/mfaramarzi/CSC461_Machine-Learning/blob/main/NLP-Tweets/images/timeline.png" />